top of page

 Chickens

-Our chickens are entirely free-range and guests will often see them wandering about the Farm and fields.
+Our chickens are entirely free-range and guests will often see them wandering about the fields.
 Produced to lay eggs rather than for meat, our chickens have a diet of natural corn as well as foraged grains and grasses that they eat in the fields when they are roaming around during the day.
 The chlorophyll in the grass makes their yolks amazingly yellow and their whites wonderfully firm.

 bottom of page